StackAndHeap/angular-mixin/README.md

 angular-mixin
 =============

-Extending Angular to provide a mixin() method in an Angular module.
+Angular providers for defining traits as mixins for Angular objects.

 ## Installation